A $(3+\varepsilon)$-Approximate Correlation Clustering Algorithm in Dynamic Streams: Introduction

-\paragraph{State-of-the-Art in Semi-Streaming.} In graph streaming, the input graph is given to the algorithm as an \emph{edge-stream}~\cite{Feigenbaum2005, Feigenbaum2005a, Mut2005}.
-In the semi-streaming setting, the algorithm has $\widetilde{O}(n)$ working space, that it can use to store its state.
+\paragraph{State-of-the-Art in Semi-Streaming.} In graph streaming, the input graph is given to the algorithm as an \emph{edge stream}~\cite{Feigenbaum2005, Feigenbaum2005a, Mut2005}.
+In the semi-streaming setting, the algorithm has $\widetilde{O}(n)$ working space to store its state.
 The goal is to make as few \emph{passes} over the edge-stream as possible, ideally just one.
-It is well known that there is a strong separation between one and two passes for problems like coloring \cite{assadi2022deterministic}.
-Notice that in the case of many problems, such as matching approximation or correlation clustering, simply storing the output might demand $\Omega(n)$ words.
-In a recent work~\cite{Behnezhad2022}, an $O(1/\eps)$-pass algorithm was given that obtains a $(3 + \eps)$-approximation to correlation clustering.
-As the authors of~\cite{Behnezhad2022} pointed out, $3$-approximation is a very natural target as it is the best known approximation through combinatorial methods, i.e., without solving an LP.
-In an even more recent work, a $5$-approximation was given using just a single pass~\cite{behnezhad2023single}.
-Our approach reaches the best of both worlds; we (almost) match the approximation target with an optimal number of passes.
+It is well known that there is a strong separation between one and two passes for problems like deterministic coloring \cite{assadi2022deterministic} and minimum cuts \cite{AssadiD2021}.
+In the case of many problems, such as matching approximation or correlation clustering, simply storing the output might demand $\Omega(n)$ words.

+For correlation clustering, it has already been observed in \cite{ahn2015correlation,behnezhad2023single} that by allowing exp\-onential-time computation, one can first run a streaming algorithm that computes an $\widetilde{O}(n)$-sized sketch of the graph that approximately stores the values of all cuts \cite{AGM12} and to then brute-force a solution by iterating over all possible clusterings.
+In this way, one obtains a $(1+\eps)$-approximation algorithm that uses $\widetilde{O}(n/\eps^2)$ space and a single pass even for dynamic streams.
+Note that since correlation clustering is APX-hard~\cite{charikar2005clustering}, unless $\mathsf{P}=\mathsf{NP}$, exponential-time computation is necessary for obtaining a $(1+\eps)$-approximation.
+The focus has therefore been on designing polynomial-time algorithms that achieve a constant approximation ratio.

+Constant approximation ratios have been reached by using the sparse-dense decomposition~\cite{cohen2021correlation, assadi2022} in single-pass semi-streaming.
+On the downside, the approximation ratios, while being constant, are very high.
+In the case of~\cite{cohen2021correlation}, they obtain an approximation ratio over $700$, the ratio of~\cite{assadi2022} is over $6400$.
+An $O(1/\eps)$-pass semi-streaming algorithm was given that obtains a $(3 + \eps)$-approximation to correlation clustering in \cite{Behnezhad2022}.
+A $5$-approximation was given using just a single pass~\cite{behnezhad2023single}.
+Chakrabarty and Makarychev \cite{chakrabarty2023singlepass} improve the single-pass $5$-approximation algorithm of \cite{behnezhad2023single} to obtain a $(3 + \eps)$-approximation.
+For insertion-only streams, the algorithm of \cite{chakrabarty2023singlepass} only requires $O(n)$ words of space, whereas our algorithm in this case requires $O(n\log^2 n)$ words of space.
+However, a downside of the recent works by~\cite{Behnezhad2022, behnezhad2023single, chakrabarty2023singlepass} is that they do not work in dynamic streams.
+Our algorithm and its analysis are more robust in the sense that they can be adapted to dynamic streams by using standard techniques.

+\begin{remark} Subsequent to our work, the approximation ratio has been improved to $1.876$ by~\cite{DBLP:conf/stoc/Cohen-AddadLPTY24} using sublinear space in the streaming setting. \end{remark}